AstrolabeProject/vos/README.md

 2d5c52ed072a        astrolabe/vosdb:latest          "docker-entrypoint.s…"   20 hours ago        Up 20 hours         5432/tcp             vos_pgdb.1.rn0ivpiyi2wg5unqbq2yidvfx
 495006c7b5ba        ipac/firefly:release-2019.2.1   "/bin/bash -c './lau…"   20 hours ago        Up 20 hours         5050/tcp, 8080/tcp   vos_firefly.1.y0sjhh4wn9puwu3e0n6wrmwo4
 ```
-The `STATUS` column (to the right) should eventually show "Up" for all 3 VO Server containers.
+The `STATUS` column (to the right) should eventually show "Up" for all three VO Server containers.

-### 5. Extract and load a JWST catalog and metadata from FITS files
+### 5. Load a JWST catalog, extract and load metadata from FITS files

 The VO Server is now ready to be loaded with a JWST catalog and image metadata, extracted from the JWST FITS files which reside on your hard disk.